Menu

 Shutterstock.com

-Sweden has turned out several famous sports stars like football player Zlatan Ibrahimović and swimmer Sarah Sjöström.
+Sweden consistently produces sports stars like football player Zlatan Ibrahimović and swimmer Sarah Sjöström.
 Swedes love staying active, and with an abundance of physical activities taking place right throughout the year, expats have no choice but to get active alongside the locals.
 Here is how to stay fit in Stockholm while enjoying the various sports options that are available.

 Sport types in Stockholm

 Stockholm enjoys seasonal and year-round sports.
-Summer months see the city's residents enjoy professional and pick-up football games, swimming, and other outdoor sports like tennis.
-In winter, ice hockey, snowboarding and skiing take the stage.
-Other sports types like badminton, table tennis, handball, yoga, and indoor bandy (a form of ice hockey that Swedes absolutely love) are played all year.
+During the summer months, the city's residents enjoy professional and pickup football games, swimming, and other outdoor sports, such as tennis.
+In winter, ice hockey, snowboarding, and skiing take the stage.
+Other sports, such as badminton, table tennis, handball, yoga, and indoor bandy (a form of ice hockey that the Swedes absolutely love), are played all year round.

 With an abundance of green parks and well-developed cycling routes, residents of Stockholm can also stay active by walking, jogging, and cycling around the city.
 Other recreational sports include swimming, hiking, and fishing.